 process to the pump."

-toward renewable energy targets, biofuels used inside the European Union must comply with sustainability
+or to count toward renewable energy targets, biofuels used inside the European Union must comply with

-criteria, either through various Member States national systems or through voluntary programs with the common
+sustainability criteria, either through various Member States national systems or through voluntary programs

-aim of preventing the conversion of areas of high biodiversity and high carbon stock to the production of raw
+with the common aim of preventing the conversion of areas of high biodiversity and high carbon stock to the

-approved voluntary programs receive its recognition for five years.
+Commission-assessed and approved voluntary programs receive its recognition for five

 LCFS Program Timing and Stakeholder Engagement Opportunities